OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

         * This error can be 'fixed'
     * Total Transformation Errors:
         * Total Rows that are rejected due to an illegal transformation operation (a sum of a string + char)

+# Importing data to the IPC client
+* **General Considerations**:
+    * Everytime a schema definition is imported by the Designer, such name will be used when executing the Query from the IPC server, therefore, if the source/target schema definition name it's modified the Monitor will show the error: **WRT_8164 Error loading into source/target** because the IPC server can't find the schema.
+        * In order to solve this error yo should explicity declare the *Table Name Prefix*  and *Target Table Name* from the session options within the Workflow.
+* **Deleting duplicates (all columns) from the Source**
+    * If it's neccesary to remove duplicate rows from the Source table, one option to erase such rows it's to **check the *distinct* box** inside the Designer -> Source Qualifier -> Edit transformations -> Properties -> Select distinct
+*

+# Informatica Power Center Transformations
+Section about each one of the all IPC transformations

+## Source Qualifier
+* The source Qualifier is added automatically everytime a Source drag to the *Mapping designer*

+### Importing from a flat file
+* When defining the values from the CSV, **each row should match the datatype defined by the Target Definition**, if not, the Workflow will try to do a CAST and eventually will lead to an error type.
+* .........................

+# Session Parameters

+## Show the default Informatica Session (in the Workflow) Parameters
+* The informatica default parameters will be available in the **Informatica Administrator**.
+To navigate do the following:
+1. Login to the Informatica Administrator web link
+2. Select the Integration Service in the Domain Navigator(on the left)
+3. Select the Processes tab (on the right)
+* By default:
+    * $PMRootDir: C:\Informatica\9.6.1\server\infa_shared
+    * $PMSessionLogDir: $PMRootDir/SessLogs
+    * $PMBadFileDir: $PMRootDir/BadFiles
+    * $PMCacheDir: $PMRootDir/Cache
+    * $PMTargetFileDir: $PMRootDir/TgtFiles
+    * $PMSourceFileDir: $PMRootDir/SrcFiles
+    * $PMExtProcDir: ./ExtProc
+    * $PMWorkflowLogDir: $PMRootDir/WorkflowLogs
+    * $PMLookuFileDir: $PMRootDir/LkpFiles
+    * $PMStorageDir: $PMRootDir/Storage